How to build rest into your day

 • Reduce what you expect to get done in a day.
 Acknowledge that if you are able to take care of yourself and your child in a day, then you have done well.

-As your baby grows, so will your parenting skills and confidence—self-care strategies will continue to be important part of your parenting career!
-If you have any questions or concerns talk to your Public Health Nurse, Doctor or healthcare provider.
+As your baby grows, so will your parenting skills and confidence; self-care strategies will continue to be important part of your parenting career!
+If you have any questions or concerns talk to your public health nurse, doctor, health-care provider or knowledge keeper.